react-navigation/react-navigation.github.io/versioned_docs/version-7.x/shared-element-transitions.md

   </video>
 </div>

+## Pre-requisites

+Before continuing this guide make sure your app meets these criteria:

+- You are using [`@react-navigation/native-stack`](/docs/native-stack-navigator).
+The Shared Element Transitions feature isn't supported in JS-based [`@react-navigation/stack`](/docs/stack-navigator).
+- You have [`react-native-reanimated`](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/installation) **v3.0.0 or higher** installed and configured.

 ## Minimal example

-To create a shared transition, simply assign the same `sharedTransitionTag` to elements on different screens in a native stack.
-This prop is a string that has to be unique in the context of a single screen, but has to match elements between screens.
-Similarly to the [`key`](https://react.dev/learn/rendering-lists#keeping-list-items-in-order-with-key) property, which tells React which element in the list is which, `sharedElementTag` allows Reanimated to identify and animate elements.
-Components that you'd like to animate have to be `Animated` versions imported from `react-native-reanimated`.
-The animation will start automatically when you navigate between screens.
+To create a shared transition:

+1. Use `Animated` components imported from `react-native-reanimated`.
+2. Assign the same `sharedTransitionTag` to elements on different screens.
+3. Navigate between screens.
+The transition will start automatically.

 ```jsx
 import * as React from 'react';